stenstorp/aljos/README.md

 ## NOTES
 - Support is currently limited to the x86_64 architecture and uses default configurations for busybox and the kernel.
 This will be changed in the future.
 - This project currently only creates a root filesystem that can be chrooted into.
-Additional, more easily distribuable formats will be added in the future.
+Additional, more easily distributable formats will be added in the future.